Long form. Nonlinear timelines. Because relationships are complicated.

 They don’t recognize self-fascination as a product of self-detachment.
 They don’t realize you always live outside yourself like an unsheltered, unloved muskrat, stalking yourself — the pretty person who smiles a lot, but only around other people.

 Day 1442 (September of the fourth year)

 I shouldn’t like it so much when people tell me I’m beautiful.
 It sets me up for a bigger fall once I’m old.
-Speaking of falls, I faint and smash three of my front teeth on the marble floor of my apartment at 7:30 in the morning.
+Speaking of falls, I faint and smash three of my front teeth on the stone tile floor of my apartment at 7:30 in the morning.
 It’s not pretty.
 I look like an old-lady six-year-old with rotting baby teeth and maybe a meth habit.